Rebates list

 Concord Municipal Light Plant - Commercial Energy Efficiency Rebate Program

-Concord Municipal Light Plant (CMLP) offers rebates to commercial customers for a variety of energy efficiency measures, including lighting retrofits, solar panels, EV charging stations, and heat pump water heaters.
+Concord Municipal Light Plant (CMLP) offers rebates to commercial customers for a variety of energy efficiency measures, including lighting retrofits, solar panels, EV charging stations, heat pumps, and heat pump water heaters.
 CMLP covers 100% of the cost of an energy audit through Energy New England for small (G1) businesses and 50% of the cost for medium (G2) and large (G3) businesses.
 Audits can inspect mechanical systems, including HVAC, motors, and compressors, or can just look at lighting.

 Last Update